lvgl/lv_port_stm32h7b3i_disco/README.md

 ## Update Information

 ### 26.8.2022

 DMA2D support was added to the project.

-1. simple

-This mode uses loops to write to pixels to render a GUI on the display.

-2. dma2d

 This method uses the Chrom-Art Accelerator found in STM32H7B3I-DK's MCU for rendering.
 Compared to the "simple" mode, this mode significantly improves performance and reduces stuttering.